 Choosing Halloween makeup may seem as simple as finding the colors you need, but there is a lot more to consider when selecting your face paint.
 Makeup sold at Halloween stores is often hypoallergenic but not typically non-comedogenic, which means it can clog pores and lead to breakouts.
 Additionally, costume makeup often has harsh ingredients that provide full coverage but can irritate the skin.
 These ingredients may be fragrances, preservatives or heavier oils than everyday makeup.
 Try to find oil-free and non-comedogenic makeup, and read all of the ingredients to be sure there are no allergens.

 Never use last year’s Halloween makeup.
 Makeup that has sat unopened in a dark place for a year is the perfect breeding ground for breakout-causing bacteria.
 Investing in quality costume makeup each year will save you from skin issues down the road.

 Properly prepare your skin

-Prepping your skin before applying thick costume makeup or paint is one of the most important things you can do to prevent skin irritations.
+Prepping your skin before applying thick costume makeup or paint is one of the most important things you can do to prevent Halloween makeup breakouts.
 Before applying makeup to your face, always do a spot test on your arm or leg to see how you react to the makeup.
 Spot testing will ensure unsightly hives won’t be a part of your costume this year.